 To complete an indirect rollover, you’ll have to come up with the withheld 20% out of your own pocket.
 However, you’ll be able to recuperate that 20% in your next year’s tax return.

-A combination approach: Roll over most of funds and take a small cashout
+5. A combination approach: Rollover most funds and take a small cashout

-When it rains, it pours.
-If you receive a double whammy from another unfortunate event, such as family emergency or large medical bill around the same time your company closes up shop, then you would be happy to find out that you can mix and match between your options.
+If you experience another unfortunate event, such as a family emergency or a large medical bill, then you may be happy to find that you are not limited to one option.
 For example, you could do a direct rollover of 80% of your 401(k) funds and cash out the remaining 20%.

 The bottom line

 The end of your previous company doesn’t mean the end of your nest egg.
-Most of your contributions are protected by federal law and you’ll have chances to rolling over those monies to a new retirement account.
+Most of your contributions are protected by federal law and you’ll have chances to roll over those funds to a new retirement account.
 Make sure to evaluate all of your options and understand the rollover process to prevent triggering taxes and potential penalties.
-While this may be a difficult time, keep the majority of your funds in a retirement plan.
-Your future self will thank you that you did.
-We wish you the best of luck with everything!